It is a laboratory technique routinely used in microbiological studies of bacteria.

 Gram stains can be performed on several sample types, which include:

 Your doctor may order a Gram stain if you have symptoms of an infection.
-They may not know if the infection is bacterial, viral, fungal, or parasitic.
-These types of infections are usually treated differently.
+They may not know if the disease is bacterial, viral, fungal, or parasitic.
+These types of conditions are usually treated differently.

 Your doctor may use a Gram stain to know if the bacteria are responsible for your symptoms and what types of bacteria are present.
 They may also request other tests to help diagnose their illness.